aanban/esp32_hdsp2112/README.md

 # 2. Considerations about SW
 ## 2.1.
 MCP23s17 Library
-The [Adafruit-MCP23017-Arduino-Library](https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library) is used to control the MCP23s17 port expander
+The [MCP23S17](https://github.com/RobTillaart/MCP23S17) library is used to control the MCP23s17 port expander

 ## 2.2.
 Parent Class
 The class `HDSP2112` is derived from the class `Print` , so the member functions like `printf()` can be used easily.